Puerto Rico Highway 805: Route description

 Puerto Rico Highway 805 is a rural road with a single lane per direction along its entire length.
-In Negros, it extends from its junction with PR-568 near Cuchillas to its intersection with PR-807, passing though several neighborhoods and sectors with scenic views of the northern coast of Puerto Rico.
+In Negros, it extends from its junction with PR-568 near Cuchillas to its intersection with PR-807, passing through several neighborhoods and sectors with scenic views of the northern coast of Puerto Rico.
 In Palos Blancos, PR-805 leaves PR-807 intersection until its end at PR-803 junction near the Monte Choca State Forest.

 History

 Prior to its numerical designation, PR-805 was only known as Camino de Negros.
 The current numerical designation corresponds to the 1953 Puerto Rico highway renumbering, a process implemented by the Puerto Rico Department of Transportation and Public Works (Departamento de Transportación y Obras Públicas) that increased the insular highway network to connect existing routes with different locations around Puerto Rico.